 Satellite and transmission expenses - other.
 "Satellite and transmission expenses - other" includes executory costs associated with capital leases and costs associated with transponder leases and other related services.
-Effective March 9, 2012, expenses related to our wireless segment are included in this category.

-Cost of sales - equipment, merchandise, services, rental and other.
-"Cost of sales - equipment, merchandise, services, rental and other" principally includes the cost of non-subsidized sales of DBS accessories to retailers and other third party distributors of our equipment domestically and to Pay-TV subscribers, as well as the cost of other hardware sales to Pay-TV subscribers related to the iPad promotion.
-Effective April 26, 2011, the cost of movies and video games including rental title purchases or revenue sharing to studios, packaging and online delivery costs and cost of merchandise sold including movies, video games and other items related to our Blockbuster segment are included in this category.
-In addition, "Cost of sales - equipment, merchandise, services, rental and other" includes costs related to equipment sales, services, and other agreements with EchoStar.
+Cost of sales - equipment, services and other.
+"Cost of sales - equipment, services and other" principally includes the cost of non-subsidized sales of DBS accessories to retailers and other third party distributors of our equipment domestically and to Pay-TV subscribers, as well as the cost of other hardware sales to Pay-TV subscribers related to the iPad promotion.
+In addition, this category includes costs related to equipment sales, services, and other agreements with EchoStar.

 Subscriber acquisition costs.
 In addition to leasing receivers, we generally subsidize installation and all or a portion of the cost of our receiver systems to attract new Pay-TV subscribers.
-Our "Subscriber acquisition costs" include the cost of subsidized sales of receiver systems to retailers and other third party distributors of our equipment, the cost of subsidized sales of receiver systems directly by us to subscribers, including net costs related to our promotional incentives, costs related to our direct sales efforts and costs related to installation and acquisition advertising.
-In addition, our "Subscriber acquisition costs" include the cost of sales, direct sales efforts and costs related to installations associated with our broadband services.
-We exclude the value of equipment capitalized under our lease program for new Pay-TV and Broadband subscribers from "Subscriber acquisition costs."
+Our "Subscriber acquisition costs" include the cost of subsidized sales of receiver systems to retailers and other third party distributors of our equipment, the cost of subsidized sales of receiver systems directly by us to subscribers, including net costs related to our promotional incentives, costs related to our direct sales efforts and costs related to installation and acquisition costs."
+On October 1, 2012, the assets and liabilities associated with our satellite broadband business were distributed to DISH Network.
+As a result, beginning in the fourth quarter 2012, we no longer have costs related to a satellite broadband business.
+See Note 10 in the Notes to the Condensed Consolidated Financial Statements for further discussion.